webandras/docker-wordpress/README.md

 ```shell
 bin/composer install
 ```

-TODO: Installing wordpress (that is already installed before) with composer returns an error.
+!
+NOTICE: Installing or updating WordPress with composer returns an non-breaking error.
 However, plugins and themes are installed properly despite of the error.
 Need to be resolved.

 !
-IMPORTANT: If composer overwrites your wp-config.php, just replace it with the copy in `DB` folder (it loads the env vars from your .env file in `.docker' folder)
+IMPORTANT: (**wp_core_default**) -> If composer overwrites your `wp-config.php`, just replace it with the copy in `.docker/images/wordpress` folder (it loads the env vars from your .env file in `.docker` folder).
+This does not apply for the **wp_core_separate** case (install path is the wp folder, but the wp-config file used is in the root (customized with `bin/setup-wp` script).

-2. Add/update wp-config.php constants, values etc.
+2. Add/update wp-config.php constants, values etc. (optional, not needed generally)

 ```bash
 # List all currently defined configuration props